wszramkowska/ToolsandProduction/Development Commentary.md

 - Analyse the game's approach, cross-referencing it with other sources such as articles or talks to support your analysis.
 - Explain how these insights apply to your project and influence your decision-making process.

+#### **Inside**

+Inside (2016) is a puzzle-platform game developed and published by Playdead.
+This was the original inspiration for the game so I thought it would be a good place to start my research.
+I have actually played the game myself before and really enjoyed the unsettling, minimalist atmosphere.
+The story is told entirely through the environment and sound design, since there aren't really any cutscenes or narration.

+Key features and Insights:
+- Environmental Storytelling
+    - No use of dialogue.
+    - Lighting used to guide player (used against enemies, but also used by enemies).
+    - Allows for players to interpret the story in their own way.
+- Pacing
+    - Gradual introduction of mechanics to allow player to learn.
+    - There aren't really any tutorials which deepends player immersion.
+- Atmosphere
+    - Lighting is harsh, with a lot of spotlights that make the player feel exposed and potentially in danger.
+    - Sound contributes to pacing, tension and emotional tone.
+A lot of it is very echoey to represent how tiny the player is compared to the building he is in.
+    - The visuals are very bleak and grey.
+There isn't much colour in the game which supports the dull, dystopian atmosphere.
+Colour is used selectively, such as highlighting buttons in puzzles by making them glow red.

 ### Academic Sources
 - Research academic papers, books, or articles that provide theoretical guidance for your project.
 Include a brief summary of each source.
 - Describe how the academic research applies to your project and shapes your design and development decisions.